 Please consult the Contact Officer for more information.

 A licence defines the need to obtain recognition / certification and registration to undertake a certain business activity.

-To be eligible for this registration you must:
+To be eligible for this licence you must:

 - Be over the age of 18;

 - Be a fit and proper person of good character and repute, proven by a Police Check issued in the three months before your application;

 - Have access to sufficient finances;

 - Fully understand the duties and obligations imposed on you;

 - Have at least two years continuous full-time experience in the real estate industry, immediately prior to applying for this licence.